allegroai/clearml-docs/docs/guides/datasets/data_man_python.md

 ## Data Ingestion

-Now that we have a new dataset registered, we can consume it!
+Now that a new dataset is registered, you can consume it!

 The [data_ingestion.py](https://github.com/allegroai/clearml/blob/master/examples/datasets/data_ingestion.py) script
 demonstrates data ingestion using the dataset created in the first script.